offchan42/machine-learning-curriculum/README.md

 Let sacrifice some time to learn Machine Learning so that you can be lazy later.

-## Disclaimer

-This is a really big list because I also point to other people's list to ensure that most of the resources are accessible from this page without you looking anywhere else.

-**NOTE**: There is no particular rank for each link.
-The order in which they appear does not convey any meaning and should not be treated differently.

 ## Machine Learning in General

 A computer program is said to learn from experience `E` with respect to some